 3. Options

 - What are all the possible ways forward?
-Need to see as many angles as possible. - (Have you got enough information at this stage?) - Skills required: Initiate Brainstorm technique - Listening ... be non-judgmental, Hold boundaries
+Need to see as many angles as possible. - (Have you got enough information at this stage?) - Skills required: Initiate Ideation/Ideas Storming. - Listening ... be non-judgmental, hold the boundaries.

 4. Priorities